keatonmaruyali/sentiment_stock_market_predictor/README.md

 This is a project I completed after a 3-month data science bootcamp in 2020.
 This was the very first instance of seeing code.
 I had 2 weeks to come up with an idea, then execute it.
 This project attemps to use historical stock prices with sentiment analysis on news and tweets, to predict stock prices.

+#### Update: 2022

+Now, with over 2 years of industry experience, I want to revisit this project and apply everything I have learnt, while expanding the horizon of this project.

+Due to the limited performance of the sentiment predictor, I chose to pivot to focus on fundamental analysis.
+This will involve the download of quarterly company statements submitted to the SEC, scraping and cleaning the data, then extracting performance ratios.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>